MileHacker Logo

 Eco-Friendly Accommodation & Tours

-When booking your stay, look for accommodations that have environmental certifications or show sustainable practices.
+At the time of reservation your stay, look for accommodations which have environmental certifications or show sustainable practices.
 These might include water recycling, solar power, energy-efficient appliances, or sourcing local produce.
-Pick tour operators that promote responsible tourism, like dive shops that protect reefs.
+Choose tour operators that promote responsible tourism, like dive shops that protect reefs.

 Green Choices